shuvamtracker/Machine-Learning-Project/README.md

 ## Upload Code to Github
 Log in to your GitHub account and create a new repository of the project name of your choice.
 Now you can either use the upload button to upload all files by selecting from a local file manager.
-And you can also use the GIT bash command as stated below to upload your code.
-After creating a new repository copy the ssh link of a repository to connect with a repository.
-And then line by line follow the below commands. git init #initialize empty repository git remote add origin   #connect to repository git pull origin master   #pull initial chnges
+And you can also use the GIT bash command as stated below to upload your code. git init #initialize empty repository git remote add origin   #connect to repository git pull origin master   #pull initial chnges